Shear-enhanced elasticity in the cubic blue phase I

 \subsubsection{Homogeneous BPI}

 The homogeneous BPI phase shows pronounced viscoelasticity (viz.
 Fig.~\ref{fig5}) contrary to the BPI/Iso biphase system.
 We found a significant effect of pre-shearing on the dynamic moduli in the homogeneous BPI phase.
-Pre-shear flow induces an enhancement of the elastic modulus and slows down the relaxation time.
+Pre-shear flow induces an enhancement of the elastic modulus and slows down the relaxation.
 The enhanced elasticity does not relax towards that of the original state, but remains high even after the cessation of shear.
 Instead of the typical platelet texture of BPI, we observe a homogeneous texture in the state with enhanced elasticity.
 In the following, we show details of the pre-shear effect on the shear moduli.

 Before applying the pre-shear, in Fig.~\ref{fig5}(a), the storage modulus $G'$ has a plateau modulus at high frequencies.
 One can also see a second plateau in $G'$ at low frequencies, supporting the existence of a numerically predicted yield stress~\cite{HSC2013}.
 The loss modulus $G''$ exhibits a minimum around $\omega$ = 40 s$^{-1}$.
 For intermediate frequencies at about $\sim \omega$ = 10 s$^{-1}$ a maximum in $G''$ appears, which is a clear sign of a structural relaxation.
-The power law behaviour of $G^\ast \sim \omega^{1/2}$ is not observed in the homogeneous BPI.
+The power law behavior of $G^\ast \sim \omega^{1/2}$ is not observed in the homogeneous BPI.
 The fact that the modulus does not vanish at $\omega$ = 0 suggests BPI behaves thermodynamically like a solid phase with a finite yield stress.